BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

 4. **Support:** Alice and Bob also want to involve Edward, their lawyer, to assist in case there are any problems between the children or their families.
 He will also be able to work with the legal inheritance processes in their jurisdiction.

 ## Wallet configuration
-Based on their initial requirements, Alice and Bob research existing solutions and best practices.
-Eventually they settle on the following setup for their savings wallet:

-- **A 2-of-3 primary key set for normal spending**.
-Since it is a savings wallet, Alice and Bob will spend only very infrequently.
-- **A 1-of-3 recovery key set** in case something very bad happens while they are still alive and need to recover their funds.
-This key set uses the same keys as the primary one.
-- **A dedicated 2-of-3 inheritance key set**, which is unlocked 6 months after the recovery key set was unlocked and has not been used.
-Christina and David will each hold one of the inheritance keys.
-Edward will hold the third key to assist the children, if necessary.

-As you can see, three keys are held by Alice and Bob and are used for the primary as well as the recovery key set.
-Christina, David and Edward each hold one key.
-These three keys form the inheritance key set.
+Based on their initial requirements, Alice and Bob decided on having two key sets.
+One primary key that they will use in times of normal operations.
+In addition, they want to create an inheritance key set, in which each of their children and Edward hold one key.

 {% include picture.html
    image = "/assets/images/guide/inheritance-wallet/introduction/key-scheme.png"